This One Resume Tip Could Get You The Job You Want

-Nurse seeking opportunity to provide excellent patient care in emergency department.
+Nurse seeking an opportunity to provide excellent patient care in the emergency department.

 What’s wrong with these statements?
 The most unhelpful aspect of an objective is that there is nothing unique about a nurse seeking employment; the fact that a resume, cover letter, or application has been submitted already makes that perfectly clear.
 In contrast, what is truly needed is a bold, personalized summary of qualifications providing the reader a concise, non-generic picture of the nurse behind the document.

 Savvy resumes are anchored by a detailed summary that allows the reader to quickly find salient information about the applicant.